wsu718/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library for building user interfaces.
+It allows developers to build complex interfaces that can manage the flow of a lot of information.
+It does this by allowing components to manage state, and re-rendering only changed components.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+Thinking in React means to plan development around reuseable and scalable components.
+Components can combine JS/HTML/CSS to this end, and can manage state and data flows specific to their purpose.

-- [ ] Describe state.
+- [X] Describe state.

+State is the data held in a component's memory between renderings.
+It can be changed within the component.

-- [ ] Describe props.
+- [X] Describe props.

+Data that a component can use, but should not change, that is passed down from the parent.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [X] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is any code that impacts a function's return value from something outside the scope of the function, eg. fetching data from an API, timers, logging, etc.

 ## Project Set Up